jjnunez11/antidep_pred_replication/README.md

 The results used in our paper are located within zips for each table in the [results folder](./results)

+The exact models objects used to obtain our results, compressed via Python's pickle protocol, are obtain in this [OneDrive folder](https://onedrive.live.com/embed?cid=3270DE108C079AD9&resid=3270DE108C079AD9%2113381&authkey=AGH3p3NQb5bCa9w) due to space constraints of Github.

 ## Data Processing

 Please find our data cleaning and processing code in [data-cleaning](./code/data-cleaning/)